How to Pick the Right Business Partner in Emerging Markets

 Devin Culham

-The decade after the 2008 financial meltdown has been marked by recovery, optimism, and bullish markets, but recent trends indicate that there may soon be a change in the winds.
-With the ongoing U.S.-China trade war, political uncertainty in major countries like the United Kingdom and Germany, and sluggish growth in the U.S. economy, the global markets are understandably jittery.
+The decade following the 2008 financial meltdown has been marked by recovery, optimism, and bullish markets; however, recent trends suggest that a shift in the market may be underway.
+With the ongoing U.S.-China trade war, political uncertainty in major countries such as the United Kingdom and Germany, and sluggish growth in the U.S. economy, global markets are understandably jittery.

 Why emerging markets present an attractive alternative

-Those keen on starting a new business at this time should recognize that the immediate future looks uncertain in the U.S. and European Union.
-With the never-ending Brexit debacle and an upcoming 2020 Presidential election in the U.S., there is potential for some market instability in the West.
+Those keen on starting a new business at this time should recognize that the immediate future looks uncertain in the United States, as ongoing trade wars and uncertainty regarding tariffs threaten exports (and profits) to the West’s largest economy.

 Emerging markets present a different picture, however.
 The Morgan Stanley Emerging Markets Index tracks dozens of these nations across the globe, and on average, its numbers indicate that nations like China, Korea, Brazil, and South Africa are currently experiencing faster GDP growth rates than developed countries.
 New business, an emerging middle class, and increased purchasing power are all symptoms of emerging markets experiencing accelerated growth.

-In the past, where partnerships in emerging markets heavily focused on exports, now see emerging markets growing into bona fide consumer markets.
+In the past, partnerships in emerging markets heavily focused on exports; however, emerging markets are now growing into bona fide consumer markets.
 Emerging markets now boast increased accessibility, high growth rates, and unsaturated verticals – and yet, they still possess glaring gaps in consumer access to basic goods and commodities.

-In particular, markets like China and India have seen millions of households that have experienced increased purchasing power in recent years.
+In particular, markets like China and India have seen millions of households experience increased purchasing power in recent years.
 Consequently, there is now a massive potential for growth and expansion in the retail, consumer, and B2B segments in these markets.

 Take, for example, Walmart’s $16 billion acquisition of Indian e-retail firm Flipkart in 2018 – a deal that helped the American merchandising giant quickly enter one of the world’s most promising e-commerce markets.
 In a press statement, Walmart recognized Flipkart’s potential to leverage the American corporation’s experience in merchandising and supply chain management, while acknowledging Flipkart’s “talent, technology, customer insights and agile and innovative culture.”